dedalo88888/VADC/README.md

 #### Controls and Color codes of the square boxes

-⬛ - Instance is spawned. 🟨 - Instance is buffering. 🟩 - Instance is actively watching.
+⬜​ - Not Instance Runnig. 🟨 - Instance is buffering. 🟩 - Instance is actively watching. 🟦​ - Instance is loggin in session correct.

-🖱️ Left click: Refresh page.
+🖱️ Right click: Refresh - Refresh with F5 instance.

-🖱️ Right click: Destroy instance.
+🖱️ Right click: Kill instance. - Delete instance.

-🖱️ Left click + CTRL: Take screenshot.
+🖱️ Right click: Screenshot - Saved in root folder.

 ### Misc